sean01zhang/naesna/content/_index.md

 I am a 4th year CS student at the [University of Waterloo](https://uwaterloo.ca).

-I use my website to document things I've been thinking about or have been doing, mainly for the benefit of myself in the future.
+I use my website to document things I've been thinking about or have been doing.

 |              |                                                       |
 | ------------ | ----------------------------------------------------- |